In 2018-19, the pupil premium allocated was £19,500

 - New lunchtime sport opportunities for pupils were introduced at a cost of £2,740.

-Pupil feedback show that pupils across the school have a good have knowledge of Healthy Lifestyles and a baseline fitness tracker across the school showed over 90% of pupils having a good level of fitness.
-Pupil attendance at an associated after-school activity is 89%.
-The school has also competed in several inter-school competitions, including football, cross-country and athletics.
+Responses show that pupils across the school have a good have knowledge of Healthy Lifestyles and skills in a variety of sports have improved with intervention activities.
+A baseline fitness tracker across the school showed over 90% of pupils having a good level of fitness.
+Pupil attendance at an associated after-school activity last year was 89%.
+The school has also been able to compete in several inter-school competitions, including football, cross-country and athletics.
+In 2018/19, 100% of Year 6 pupils achieved the required KS2 swimming standard.

-In 2019-20, Anson Primary school expects to be awarded a further £16,900 in order to improve the quality and breadth of PE and sport provision and developing healthy lifestyles.
+In 2019-20, Anson Primary school expects to be awarded a further £16,900 in order to improve the quality and breadth of PE and sport provision and to continue developing healthy lifestyles.

-It is intended to use this grant to widen the opportunities for pupils with continued specialist PE intervention and inter-school competition across our 2-year rolling curriculum Staff to support this will cost £13,400.
+It is intended to use this grant to widen the opportunities for pupils with repeated specialist PE intervention at an estimated cost of £8,400

-The increase in swimming provision for pupils will also continue to be supported at a continued cost of £3,500.
+The increase in swimming provision for all pupils to achieve KS2 standard will also continue to be supported at a continued cost of £3,500.